-- ❖ HEART Community Group is a collection of concerned citizens residing in Hertfordshire.
-We seek to educate and advocate for Adaptation and also to support and build local community resilience. - Rather than recommend specific strategies (we're not telling you what to do!), our preference is to point out areas you might explore and pay attention to. - We understand that Councils are working within severe constraints and with limited resources. - Nothing in this report implies any criticism or judgement and we are grateful to you for your hard work so far! - ❖ Our feedback focuses more on the need to shift the paradigm, and prioritise Adaptation and Resilience Measures as well as working towards Net Zero. - We hope you find this report helpful, and would be delighted to engage further with you.
+- HEART Community Group is a collection of concerned citizens in Hertfordshire.
+We educate and advocate for Adaptation.
+We also support and build local community resilience. - Rather than recommend specific strategies (we're not telling you what to do!), our preference is to point out areas you might explore and pay attention to. - ♦ We understand that Councils are working with severe constraints and limited resources. - Nothing in this report implies any criticism or judgement and we are grateful for all your hard work so far! - Our feedback focuses on the need to shift the paradigm, and prioritise Adaptation and Resilience Measures - as well as working towards Net Zero. - We hope you find this report helpful, and would be delighted to engage further with you.